Home Contact

-Dividing Colorado PERA Retirement Accounts
+Dividing Colorado PERA Retirement Accounts With a DRO

 Like most government retirement plans, the Colorado PERA retirement plans are unique as to the procedures which must be followed in order to divide those accounts pursuant to a divorce decree.